qiang-yi/GEOG476/lecture/lec11_web_map_service.md

 ### Step 2: Add interactive legend for the WMS layers

 Legend is an important component of maps (including web maps).
-GeoServer WMS layers allow access to the legend in the layer style file (SLD file) using an URI.
+GeoServer WMS layers allow access to the legend in a layer style file (SLD file) using an URI.

 Add the following codes after the previously added codes to have legends shown interactively when you turn on and off the WMS layers.